 - Half-Life 2 has a Combine sterilization chamber used for the excision of quarantined malignants within the City 17 Citadel.
 This is done by a track of prisoner transport coffins that run throughout the entirety of the place and you happen across a loading platform for two tracks with one that loops through one of these chambers.
 Climb on in if you want to Press E to Die!

 - The "Confiscation Field" functions similarly, but only for certain foreign objects.
 Freeman is dumped into one on his arrival at the Citadel, and all his weapons are pulled from him and disintegrated...except for the Gravity Gun, which gets supercharged.

 - In Futurama the suicide booths seem to have this as the default option, though when Fry accidentally selects "slow and painful" a bunch of crude automated weapons pop out and attempt to kill him.

-- In the Teenage Mutant Ninja Turtles (1987) episode "Enter The Fly", Krang throws Baxter Stockman into a disintegrator unit because he has no use for him.
-It malfunctions, merging Stockman with a housefly that had accidentally entered the chamber with him and turning him into a mutant.
+- In the Teenage Mutant Ninja Turtles episode "Enter The Fly", Krang throws Baxter Stockman into a disintegrator unit because he has no use for him.
+In a Shout-Out to The Fly, the unit malfunctions, merging Stockman with a housefly that had accidentally entered the chamber with him and turning him into a mutant.

 - A number of real-life scientific apparatuses (used in fields from chemistry to nuclear physics) are actually referred to as "disintegration chambers".
 Needless to say, none of them much resemble any of the science-fiction examples listed here.

 - Some U.S. government facilities do have actual "disintegrator rooms".
 These are the rooms in U.S. Embassies where they keep the "disintegrator", which is a gizmo used to mechanically shred and then incinerate classified documents.